jmetzger/training-mysql-einsteiger/select-like.md

 ## Name beinhaltet 'q'

 ```
-select first_name,last_name from actor where last_name like '%n'
+select first_name,last_name from actor where last_name like '%q%'
 ```